rioki/pkzo/README.md

 following things I still have lying around and can quickly integrate.

 * loading meshes from OBJ and STL
-* loading TTF fonts and rendering them to 2D texture
 * computing normals
 * computing tangents